rossaman4/mosquito_movement_spatial_repellent/README.md

 The parameter values and file names for the simulations can be edited at the end of each R script.
 These R scripts can simulate datasets with different parameter combinations.

+This is a copy of the repository in the Swiss TPH github